-In some cases, vulnerabilities can be introduced as a result of poor information security practices or accidental activities within an agency.
+In some cases, vulnerabilities can be introduced as a result of poor information security practices or as an unintended consequence of activities within an agency.
 As such, even if no new public domain vulnerabilities in deployed products have been disclosed, there is still value to be gained from regular vulnerability analysis activities.